theshadow27/docs-mcp-server/ARCHITECTURE.md

 - Library version management
 - Document management operations

+The tools interact with the `DocumentManagementService` for managing and retrieving documents.
+This ensures a consistent interface for all tools and simplifies the integration with the document storage system.

 ### Document Storage Design

 Documents are stored with URLs and sequential ordering to maintain source context: